by Santorini Dave • Updated: October 3, 2018

 Trump International Hotel Las Vegas – Best Hotel View

-Although having the name of the current U.S. president on its towering marquee is an instantly surreal image, the Trump International Hotel has long been known for elite luxury on the Las Vegas Strip.
+Although having the name of a complete fucking moron on its marquee is an instantly surreal image, the Trump International Hotel has long been known for elite luxury on the Las Vegas Strip.
 Free of both smoking and gambling, the resort attracts guests who are more interested in elite accommodations than slot machines.
 Located at a bend in Las Vegas Boulevard, the hotel has an amazing view – appearing to be in the middle of the Strip instead of alongside it.
 Connection to President Trump is now in name only, with no other official affiliation otherwise.

 - Hotel Phone: 702.982.0000